home-assistant/home-assistant.io/source/_integrations/homekit_controller.markdown

 - Find your HomeKit pairing code.
 The code is on the device itself, or on the packaging.
 If your device has a screen, it may be shown on screen.
    - There is no way to recover this if you do not have it.
 In this case, you will need to contact the manufacturer to see what options you have.
 - Make sure your device is powered up.
 - Make sure the device is on your network, but not paired with another HomeKit controller.
-Depending on the device you need to go through a different set of steps:
+Depending on the device, you need to follow a different set of steps:
-  - If your device is not already in your network: **Join** the device to your network:
+  - If your device is not already in your network: Join the device to your network:
     - Follow the instructions of the manufacturer on how to join the device to the network
-    - If the device is HomeKit only, simply pair it with the Apple Home app, then follow the next bullet point.
+    - If the device is HomeKit only, pair it with the Apple Home app, then follow the next step.
   - If your device is in your network but is paired with an Apple device via HomeKit: **Remove** the device from the Apple Home app.
     - Otherwise you won't be able to pair it with Home Assistant.
-  - **Note:** Adding the device to the Home app and then removing it again has two effects:
+  - **Explanation:** Adding the device to the Home app and then removing it again has two effects:
     - It adds the device to your network.
 It stays in the network even after you removed it from the app.
     - Removing the device from the app opens it up for pairing with Home Assistant.
 HomeKit devices can only be paired to a single controller at once.

 ### To add a HomeKit device via Ethernet or Wi-Fi